mattgam/MillRightMegaVDocs/source/waiting_for_delivery_section_02_what_to_buy/index.rst

 A wireless keyboard can be a great remote to control the :term:`gcode senders`.
 One to consider is:

 * `EASYTONE Backlit Mini Wireless Keyboard With Touchpad Mouse Combo and Multimedia Keys  <https://www.amazon.com/dp/B01E3B81HU>`_
+   I use this with a Raspberry Pi 4 and it is a fantastic combo.
+UGS, CNCJS, and Openbuilds Control all support keyboard based jogging.
+Beaver CNC has a good `video tutorial <https://www.youtube.com/watch?v=zWXBgLULq-U>`_ on using this keyboard with CNCJS.

 * https://www.amazon.com/Chroma-Cables-Audio-Optimized-Resistor/dp/B083QMZ9L3/
    The Raspberry Pi 4 runs hotter than the prior generations and a heatsink case is a good idea for managing that heat.

 * USB Hub -